alyf-de/landa/README.md

 - Removes rows linking to this user/member from all child tables
 - Unsets all *optional* links to this user/member
 - Deletes all documents containing a *mandatory* link to this user/member

+There's a daily scheduled job that deletes all **Users** that have been inactive for more than 18 months.